OZI-Project/docs/api/quick-start.rst

 Installation
 ^^^^^^^^^^^^

-The OZI package is available at :abbr:`PyPI (Python Package Index)`
+The OZI package is available at the :term:`Python Package Index`

 .. card:: :octicon:`terminal;2em;sd-text-info`

    .. command-output:: pipx install -q OZI

-.. note:: It is strongly recommended to use OZI tools through ``pipx`` instead of installing them directly.
+.. note:: It is strongly recommended to use OZI tools through :term:`pipx` instead of installing them directly.

 or at the GitHub repository for download.